SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/shell-commands.md

 </tbody>
 </table>

+{{< c8y-admon-info >}}
-> **Info:** A shell command can also be used to send multiple operations to a LWM2M device at once.
+A shell command can also be used to send multiple operations to a LWM2M device at once.
 To do that, simply enter all instructions with a line break between them.
 Make sure that the shell command does not carry any leading or trailing white spaces.
 The LWM2M agent then uses the line break to split a multi-line operation into separate LWM2M shell operations.
+{{< /c8y-admon-info >}}